Higher quasi-categories vs higher Rezk spaces: -quasi-categories

-\begin{paragr} We will denote by $\Theta_n$ the category defined in the following way: \begin{itemize} \item the objects of $\Theta_n$ are the table of dimensions whose dimension is less or equal to~$n$; \item if $S$ and $T$ are two objects of $\Theta_n$, then
+\begin{paragr} We will denote by $\Theta_n$ the category defined in the following way: \begin{itemize} \item the objects of $\Theta_n$ are the tables of dimensions of dimension at most $n$; \item if $S$ and $T$ are two objects of $\Theta_n$, then